tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ## Types of Authentication

-Azure Communication Services has three types of Authentication, they're used for slightly different purposes:
+Azure Communication Services has three types of Authentication, they're used for different purposes:

 - **Access Key authentication** for SMS, Identity, and access token operations.
 Access Key authentication is suitable for applications running in a trusted service environment.
-- **Azure Managed Identity authentication** Similar to Access Key Authentication, this is suitable for SMS, Identity, and access token operations in a trusted service environment.
+- **Azure AD authentication** Applicable similarly to Access Key Authentication.
+Access control is more granular and leverages Azure RBAC.
 - **User Access Token authentication** for Chat and Calling.
 User access tokens let your client applications authenticate directly against Azure Communication Services.
 These tokens are generated on a server-side token provisioning service that you create.
 They're then provided to client devices that use the token to initialize the Chat and Calling client libraries.

 ## Access Key Authentication

 Access Key authentication is used when requests aren't made by your end-user application.
-Run these requests within trusted service environment.
+Run these requests within a trusted service environment.

-In this authentication method, requests are signed using a client generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC).
+In this authentication method, requests are signed using a client-generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC).

 Before getting started, ensure you have: